vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 ---
 <img style="float:left;padding-right:20px;" title="From pexels.com" src="/assets/posts/2020/1/synchronizing-two-streams-with-kusto/landscape-photography-of-waterfalls-surrounded-by-green-931007.jpg" />

-We discussed Azure Data Explorer (ADX) and its query language Kusto in a <span style="background-color:yellow">Past article</span>.
+We discussed Azure Data Explorer (ADX) and its query language Kusto in a [past article](https://vincentlauzon.com/2020/02/19/azure-data-explorer-kusto).

 In this article I want to talk about a typical problem in real time analytics:  synchronizing two streams of data.